 You’ll need nerves of steel for this, and probably best not done when you’re feeling especially hormonal or stressed yourself… Completely ignore the temper tantrum and get busy with something else, like reading a magazine or prepping dinner.
 Explain, “Let me know when you’re done”, and ignore them until they’ve calmed down.
 Ear plugs may help…

 5. Get down on their level: literally

 If you find your toddler making a scene, get down on your knees and take a few moments to hold them by their hands.
-Look them in the eye while firmly saying “No!” to their demands.
 Children tend to react better with closer physical contact.
-Not ideal if you’re out and about, but we’ve all been that mother in a shopping mall who’s child is laid out on the floor having the mother of all strops.
+Not ideal if you’re out and about, but we’ve all been that mother in a shopping mall whose child is laid out on the floor having the mother of all strops.
 No judgement here.

 6. Bubbles, bubbles, bubbles